specstoryai/specflow/templates/starter/BRAINSTORM.md

 Don't worry about organization - that comes later in SPEC.md -->

-## Some prompts to get your thinking
+## Some prompts to get you thinking

 What am I trying to build?